Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/viewing_analytics.md

 ![Real-time analytics menu](/Images/analytics_realtime.png)

-### Sessions tab
+### Sessions view

-The **Sessions** tab displays the total number of user sessions for the application for the provided time interval and environment and how long on average users spent using it by platform and location.
+The **Sessions** view displays the total number of user sessions for the application for the provided time interval and environment and how long on average users spent using it by platform and location.
 To toggle on and off displayed analytics information in the chart, click the on the item in the table legend.
 To export the metrics data, click the **Action Menu** icon in the upper-right of the screen.
 For details on exporting the metrics, refer to [Download analytics data](#download-analytics-data).
 To scale the analytics display to the current page, select **Scale to the current page**.

 ![Sessions menu](/Images/analytics_sessions.png)